-So many times you may have to leave the camera on and let it record activity in the target area.
-Not every time can you expect the game to be lurking in close proximity in direct view.
-So you need a camera to record any animal activity while you’re away.
+Sometimes, you may have to let the camera record videos by itself or as surveillance.
+Or if you’re hunting, not every time can you expect the game to be lurking in close proximity in direct view.
+So you need a camera to record any activity that you might have missed when you’re away.

 Bestguarder WG50 Review

-After a lot of comparisons, testing and research, I consider Bestguarder WG50 as a high-quality monocular for hunting in the market today.
+After a lot of comparisons, testing, and research, I consider Bestguarder WG50 as a high-quality monocular with night vision in the market today.